-Daylight saving time (DST) is the practice of advancing clocks, typically by one hour, during the spring or late winter to better utilize daylight during the summer months.
-This causes darkness to occur later in the evening.
-In the autumn, clocks are set back by one hour to return to standard time.
+Daylight saving time (DST) is the practice of advancing clocks, typically by one hour, during the spring or late winter and reverting to standard time in the autumn.
+This adjustment aims to better utilize daylight hours during the summer months, effectively shifting darkness to a later clock time.
+Also called daylight savings time, daylight time, or summer time.

-In 1907, William Willett independently conceived of Daylight Saving Time during a pre-breakfast ride, observing that many Londoners slept through a large part of the summer day.
+In 1907, William Willett independently conceived the idea of Daylight Saving Time during a pre-breakfast ride, observing that many Londoners were asleep during a significant portion of the summer day.

-In 1907, William Willett proposed British Summer Time as a means of saving energy.
-Although it was given serious consideration by Parliament, it was not implemented until 1916.
+In 1907, William Willett proposed the adoption of British Summer Time as a means of conserving energy.
+Although it was seriously considered by the Parliament, it was not implemented until 1916.

-On February 12, 1908, Liberal Party member of parliament Robert Pearce introduced the first Daylight Saving Bill to the British House of Commons, although it did not become law.
+On 12 February 1908, Liberal Party member of parliament Robert Pearce introduced the first Daylight Saving Bill to the British House of Commons.

-In May 1909, Andrew Peters introduced a DST bill to the US House of Representatives, but it soon died in committee.
+In May 1909, Andrew Peters introduced a Daylight Saving Time bill to the House of Representatives, but it soon died in committee.

 In Britain, by 1911, the term summer time replaced daylight saving time in draft legislation.

-In April 1916, the German and Austro-Hungarian Empires were the first to implement Daylight Saving Time nationwide.
+On 30 April 1916, the German and Austro-Hungarian Empires initiated the first nation-wide implementations of Daylight Saving Time.

 Since Germany's adoption of DST in 1916, the world has seen many enactments, adjustments, and repeals of DST, with similar politics involved.

-In the summer of 1922 President Warren G. Harding ordered District of Columbia federal employees to start work at 8 am rather than 9 am.
+In 1922, President Warren G. Harding ordered District of Columbia federal employees to start work at 8 am rather than 9 am during the summer, though the experiment was not repeated.

-In 1966, Daylight Saving Time was standardized in the US by federal law, with the passage of the Uniform Time Act.
+In 1966, Daylight Saving Time was standardized in the US by federal law.

 The Uniform Time Act of 1966 permits states to opt out of DST and observe permanent standard time, but it does not permit permanent DST.